bentrantanella/RoboticsFinalProject/README.md

 # Robotics Final Project
 The goal of this project was to have two ROS turtlebots play tic-tac-toe against eacother.
-Although it doesn not entirely work, the python game files are completely set up to work.
-No additional dependenscies need to be installed.
+Although it does not entirely work, the python game files are completely set up to work.
+No additional dependencies need to be installed.
 # Files Overview
 The main driver file is [playGame.py](playGame.py), which contains the GoToPose() class and the Robot() class.
 GoToPose() is used for